Presented at the third annual LL.M. Inter-University Conference at Cornell Law School on April 1, 2006.

 Uniform Domain Name Dispute Resolution Policy, Arbitration

 Cho, Soohye, "Reforming UDRP Arbitration: The Suggestions to Eliminate Potential Inefficiency" (2006).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 8.
+8.